-General meetings are convened by the board of directors with a minimum of three weeks' notice and a maximum of five weeks' notice by letter, fax or by e-mail.
-A convening notice will also be forwarded to shareholders recorded in our owners' register, who have requested such notification.
+General meetings are convened by the board of directors with a minimum of two weeks' notice and a maximum of four weeks' notice by letter, fax or by e-mail.
+A convening notice will also be forwarded to shareholders recorded in our owners' register, who have requested such notification and by publication in the Danish Business Authority's computerized information system and on the company's website.

-At the latest, three weeks before a general meeting (inclusive of the day of the general meeting), we shall make the following information and documents available on our webpage:
+At the latest, two weeks before a general meeting (inclusive of the day of the general meeting), we shall make the following information and documents available on our webpage:

 - the convening notice,

-- · the documents that shall be presented at the general meeting, and
+- the documents that shall be presented at the general meeting, and

 - the agenda and the complete proposals.